SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 password:                              # enter your password
 ~~~

-We will get our example files for all today's lessons using `tutorial`.
+We will get our example files using `tutorial`.

 Let's get started with the *quickstart* tutorial: